iamdcast/QR-Code-Challenge/README.md

 ### Continued development

 My next focus is to continue tackling HTML and CSS.
 As it would make my practices easier.
-I am currently learn JS and after I will tackle projects with JS.
+I am currently learning JS and after I will tackle projects with JS.

 ### Useful resources